-In the Jordanian Wadi Rum, immediately west of the modern village of Wadi Ramm at the foot of the impressive cliffs of Jabal Rum, are the remains of a Nabataean temple.
-The temple was built during the reign of Nabataean King Aretas IV between 9 BC and AD 40 on the site of an earlier Thamudic temple.
-It was dedicated to the goddess Allat (al-Lāt), the pre-Islamic Arabian goddess who was equated with the Greek goddess Athena.
-Discovered in 1931, its plan is similar to other Nabataean temples, like the Winged Lions temple at Petra.
+In the Jordanian Wadi Rum, just west of the modern village of Wadi Ramm and at the base of the impressive cliffs of Jabal Rum, lie the remains of a Nabataean temple.
+This temple was constructed during the reign of Nabataean King Aretas IV, between 9 BC and AD 40, on the site of an earlier Thamudic temple.
+It was dedicated to the goddess Allat (al-Lāt), a pre-Islamic Arabian goddess associated with the Greek goddess Athena.
+Discovered in 1931, the temple features a layout similar to other Nabataean temples, such as the Winged Lions Temple at Petra.

 Coordinates: 29°34’40.3″N 35°24’52.5″E